 In the organise phase, organisations further develop plans and processes to assign team members and key stakeholders into them.
 If you are building crisis management plans for a large global conglomerate it is especially important to consider cognitive bias and cultural sensitivities in your development, as the negative impacts of crises can be amplified when these considerations are ignored.

 Once you have identified and assessed these potential ”blind spots”, the path is paved to develop a comprehensive crisis response plan.
-This plan, that we recommend you keep simple and not too granular, should detail the procedures to follow in the event of a crisis, including impact assessment, team activation, roles and responsibilities, situation control, communication strategies, decision making process, and closing/recovery approach.
+This plan, which we recommend you keep simple and not too granular, should detail the procedures to follow in the event of a crisis, including impact assessment, team activation, roles and responsibilities, situation control, communication strategies, decision-making process, and closing/recovery approach.

 Lastly, in the pre-crisis stage, training must be conducted to ensure employees know how to respond effectively during a crisis and ensure the continuity of business operations.
 Regular workshops can help employees familiarise themselves with the crisis response plan and their role in it.
 Table top, crisis simulations and awareness sessions are also helpful.
 We recommend a “Bottom-Up Resiliency” approach as you want all your staff to become sensors and effectors in times of crisis.